drivej/taylored_wordpress/wp-content/plugins/ci-store-plugin/readme.txt

 - Fix issue where product attributes are not consistent across variations and require a dummy N/A facet for woo to work
 - added hook to show variation name in SKU dropdown
 - added custom size sort (custom_woocommerce_dropdown_variation_attribute_options_args)
+- caption/title data added to images in case we need to show which product is related 2025-01-29
+- For variable products with 1 item, they save as simple products - so add the attribute values to short description because size/color is missing from description